I. OF THE SCRIPTURES

 XX.
 THE CHRISTIAN HOME

-We believe that marriage is ordained of God for mankind’s welfare and happiness; that the institution of marriage is honored by the Lord Jesus Christ; that marriage can only be the covenant union of one man and one woman, that the marriage bed is honorable; and that, for the believer, marriage is to be “in the Lord,” only to another believer.
-God’s order in the Christian family is Christ the Head, followed by the husband, then the wife, and finally the children, each living in obedience and subjection to Christ (Gen. 1:28; 2:18; 23, 24; John 2:1-11; Heb.
+We believe that marriage is ordained of God for mankind’s welfare and happiness; that the institution of marriage is honored by the Lord Jesus Christ; that marriage can only be the covenant union of one man and one woman as God created them; that the marriage bed is honorable; and that, for the believer, marriage is to be “in the Lord,” only to another believer.
+God’s order in the Christian family is Christ the Head, followed by the husband, then the wife, and finally the children, each living in obedience and subjection to Christ (Gen. 1:27-28; 2:18; 23, 24; John 2:1-11; Heb.
 13:4; 2 Cor.
 6:14; Eph.
 5:21-28; 6:4).